 Stormwater is the water that flows across the ground and pavement when it rains or when snow and ice melt.
 The water seeps, or infiltrates, into the ground or drains into the city's storm sewer system.
 Storm sewer drains are commonly located at street corners or at low points on the sides of residential streets.
 All of this draining water is called stormwater runoff.

 Stormwater that does not infiltrate into the ground drains into storm sewer systems consisting of underground pipes and is released into wetlands, ponds and lakes.

 Why Stormwater Runoff Is a Problem

-Stormwater can pick up debris, chemicals, dirt and other pollutants and flow into a storm sewer system, or directly into wetlands, ponds and lakes.
-Anything that enters a storm sewer system is discharged, often untreated, into bodies of water that we use for swimming, fishing and drinking water sources.
+Stormwater can pick up debris, chemicals, dirt, other pollutants and flow into a storm sewer system, or directly into wetlands, ponds and lakes.
+Anything that enters a storm sewer system is discharged, often untreated, into bodies of water that are used for swimming, fishing and drinking water sources.

 Stormwater Pollution Prevention Plan (SWPPP)

 As of March 10, 2003, the Minnesota Pollution Control Agency required all cities within the Seven County Metro Region to apply for a General Storm Water Permit (Small Municipal Separate Storm Sewer Systems [MS4] Permit) as part of Federal National Pollutant Discharge Elimination System (NPDES) requirements.
 In order to comply with new federal regulations, municipalities were required to develop a Storm Water Pollution Prevention Plan (SWPPP) that focuses on ways the municipality will reduce the amount of sediment and pollution entering the surrounding water bodies.